briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 As detailed in the Supporting Information, we added an additional parameter to Equation 4, $\gamma$, to control whether the increases in population size accelerate ($\gamma > 1$) or decelerate ($\gamma < 1$) as cooperators become more abundant.
 The following figure shows how these different forms of density-dependent benefits affect evolutionary trajectories in comparison to our baseline conditions ($\gamma = 1$).
 Accelerating benefits tend to dampen oscillations and increase the proportion of cooperators in the replicate populations over time, while decelerating benefits tend to increase the magnitude of oscillations, allowing defectors to dominate.
-Interestingly, these large oscillations also allow cooperators to rapidly increase in frequency in a number of instances, even when rare.

 ![**Non-Linear Benefits of Cooperation**](../figures/popsize_returns.png)

-**TODO: @evokerr, is it ok that I pasted parts of the response about gamma verbatim from an earlier response?**

 > Could 'adaptation to external environment' be rolled in to baseline fitness?
 It seems that 0 alleles (except at the cooperation locus, of course) are always selected against and should drop out of the population quite quickly.
 What would change if the third term in equation (2) were omitted?

 This is a good question.
-It is indeed unlikely that non-zero alleles would be maintained for very long, so we agree with the reviewer on this point.D oing so would also simplify the model, which we would welcome.
+It is indeed unlikely that non-zero alleles would be maintained for very long, so we agree with the reviewer on this point.
+Doing so would also simplify the model, which we would welcome.

 However, to maintain consistency with our earlier model described in the Hammarlund et al. paper, we have opted to keep this additional component of fitness.
 We believe that doing so allows us to clearly differentiate our results---thus directly highlighting the effects of niche construction---from this previous work.